-Kendall Trail is a 5.1 mile point-to-point trail located near Friendsville, Maryland and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+Kendall Trail is a 10.2 mile out and back trail located near Friendsville, Maryland and is rated as moderate.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

-Upper Youghiogheny scenic & wild river (5 miles) The first two miles of this trail follows the former Oakland-Confluence narrow gauge railroad bed and so is only a modest but even climb.
-Frequent puddels and occasional streams trickling across.
+The first two miles of this trail follows the former Oakland-Confluence narrow gauge railroad bed and so is only a modest but even climb.
+Frequent puddles and occasional streams trickling across.
 After the ghost town of Kendall (which is little more than a few foundations and a pile of coal spillage) the trail becomes more difficult, becoming clear why the railroad never made it upriver to Oakland.
 Near the end of the trail (5 miles from Friendsville), it narrows and almost disappears.
 Press on just a little farther and you'll find a place that kayakers call National Falls.
-Check the outflow information at http://www.americanwhitewater.org/rivers/id/753/ to know when the Deep Creek power plant will be releasing water.
-These releases double the rivers flow and the kayakers and rafters are out by the scores.
-You can sit on the rocks and watch them shoot the rapids for hours.

 Since the weather and fall foliage was close to peak conditions I decided to attemp the Kendall Trail.
 It's a very easy grade... a rails to trails project.
 I was surprised about mile 2 how much rock was on the trail.
 Can't imagine a train ever navigated that.
 Overall a lovely easy paced